 Remove valve cover from engine head.

-Lift up and remove valve cover from engine head.
+Lift up and remove the valve cover from the engine head.
+Next, remove the valve cover perimeter gasket.
+Then, take out the valve cover sparkplug well gaskets.

 Removal of vanos